open-tiktoka/DouyinPy/docs/source/users/explanation.rst

 .. tabs::

-    .. code-tab:: py TikTokAPI
+    .. code-tab:: py DouyinAPI

-            from tiktokapipy.api import TikTokAPI
+            from douyinapipy.api import DouyinAPI

             def do_something():
                 # retry twice (up to 3 navigation attempts), force-retry navigation after 10 seconds
-                with TikTokAPI(navigation_retries=2, navigation_timeout=10) as api:
+                with DouyinAPI(navigation_retries=2, navigation_timeout=10) as api:
                     ...

-    .. code-tab:: py AsyncTikTokAPI
+    .. code-tab:: py AsyncDouyinAPI

-            from tiktokapipy.async_api import AsyncTikTokAPI
+            from douyinapipy.async_api import AsyncDouyinAPI

             async def do_something():
                 # retry twice (up to 3 navigation attempts), force-retry navigation after 10 seconds
-                async with AsyncTikTokAPI(navigation_retries=2, navigation_timeout=10) as api:
+                async with AsyncDouyinAPI(navigation_retries=2, navigation_timeout=10) as api:
                     ...

-If navigation fails after all retries are spent, a :ref:`TikTokAPIError` will be raised.
+If navigation fails after all retries are spent, a :ref:`DouyinAPIError` will be raised.

 .. note::
     This normally happens when the ``wait_until`` parameter for the API is set to ``"networkidle"``.
-By default, TikTokAPI will wait for a ``load`` event to be fired before scraping data, but this could miss some of the data retrieved from the API during page loading.
+By default, DouyinAPI will wait for a ``load`` event to be fired before scraping data, but this could miss some of the data retrieved from the API during page loading.